johnshearing/PrivateKeyVault/Motivation/README.md

 * Heads, heads, heads, head, would be an "F"
 * You get the idea.

 No government or individual can put a back door into this method.
 If you use this method, no one can ever guess your private key.
-An attacker might still be able force you to hand it over, but he or she would never be able to guess it using a dictionary attack nor by guessing personal information about you.
+An oppressive government or an attacker might still be able force you to hand it over, but he, she, or it would never be able to guess the key using a dictionary attack nor by guessing personal information about you.
 Only a decentralized method of generating a private key should be used for large amounts of money and the Nano Ledger does not permit you to generate your own private key using a method known to be truly random.
 The Nano Ledger and other devices which use a pseudo random algorithm to generate private keys are a central point of attack.

 The PrivateKeyVault allows individuals to select any hexadecimal number as a private key which decentralizes the most important aspect of any blockchain.